Planning your studies

-Please refer to the Course Grid or contact one of our helpful student advisers at the School of Psychology.
+Please refer to the Course Grid or contact one of our helpful student advisers at the Student Central.

-The following course grid can help you plan your enrolment so that you meet all the course rules:
+The following course structures can help you plan your enrolment so that you meet all the course rules:

 The following tool includes details of majors that are compatible with our undergraduate Psychology major sequences.
 Note: always check the Handbook for current details and requirements.